ably77/gm-poc-runbooks/api-gateway-httpbin/README.md

 EOF
 ```

-Now when you access your httpbin app through the browser, it will be protected by the OIDC provider login page
+Now when you access your httpbin app through the browser, it will be protected by the OIDC provider login page.
+Login with the credentials provided above
 ```
 echo "${APP_CALLBACK_URL}/get"
 ```